benfwalla/Candidacy-Announcement/README.md

-# Wallace 2020 Presidential Campaign Announcement
+# Candidacy Announcement: Using AI to Run for President

-I developed a presidential campaign announcement using using machine learning with the help of [gpt-2](https://github.com/openai/gpt-2)
+I developed a presidential campaign announcement using using machine learning with the help of [gpt-2](https://github.com/openai/gpt-2).

+I wrote an entire blog post about this project.
+Please read it and share your comments [here](#)!